 Book Clubs

-After registration, you will receive meeting information (including a Zoom link, if applicable) as well as Outlook calendar invitations, and shortly thereafter, the book will be sent to your home.
+After registration closes, you will receive meeting information (including a Zoom /Teams link, if applicable) in an Outlook calendar invitation, and shortly thereafter, the book will be sent to your home.

 Book Description (Excerpted from Amazon):